 Some of the early church writers thought the elder John wrote some of the books ascribed to John.
-The author of both 2 & 3 John calls himself "the elder".
-Papias (bishop of Hieropolis) wrote "Expositions of the Lord's Oracles" in early second century.
+The author of both 2 and 3 John calls himself 'the elder'.
+Papias (bishop of Hieropolis) wrote 'Expositions of the Lord's Oracles' in early second century.
 He names two different Johns.
-One, a member of the twelve disciples, and another he calls the "elder John".
+One, a member of the twelve disciples, and another he calls the 'elder John'.
 These may be two different people, or may refer to the same person.

 “If, then, any one who had attended on the elders came, I asked minutely after their sayings, - what Andrew or Peter said, or what was said by Philip, or by Thomas, or by James, or by John, or by Matthew, or by any other of the Lord's disciples: which things Aristion and the presbyter (elder) John, the disciples of the Lord, say.”
 (Papias Fragments I, in Eusebius Ecclesiastical History)

 Most people believe that John wrote his gospel in the last part of the first century, from Ephesus.
 Therefore a date of the mid-nineties would be a good suggestion.

 A small fragment of John’s gospel, called P52 has 18:31-33 on front, and 18:37-38 on the back.
 It was originally part of a codex (book).
 It was found in upper Egypt, dated in the early second century, around AD 125.
 It is now kept in the John Rylands Library, Manchester.
 This fragment is extremely significant as it shows that a book written late in the first century, one of the last books of the NT. had been copied and distributed over a wide area, hundreds of miles from its original location within thirty or so years of its writing.